Some Fundamental Theorems in Mathematics: Search

 \section{Search}

-A couple of months ago, when looking for ``George Green", the first hit in a search engine would be a 22 year old soccer player.
+A couple of months before starting this document in 2018, when looking online for ``George Green", the first hit in a search engine would be a 22 year old soccer player.
 (This was not a search bubble thing \cite{Filterbubble} as it was tested with cleared browser cache and via anonymous VPN from other locations, where the search engine can not determine the identity of the user).
 Now, I love soccer, played it myself a lot as a kid and also like to watch it on screen, but is the English soccer player George William Athelston Green really more ``relevant" than the British mathematician George Green, who made fundamental break through discoveries which are used in mathematics and physics?
 Shortly after I had tweeted about this strange ranking on December 27, 2017, the page rank algorithm must have been adapted, because already on January 4th, 2018, the Mathematician George Green appeared first (again not a search bubble phenomenon, where the search engine adapts to the users taste and adjusts the search to their preferences).
 It is not impossible that my tweet has reached, meandering through social media, some search engine engineer who was able to rectify the injustice done to the miller and mathematician George Green.
 The theory of networks shows ``small world phenomena" \cite{SixDegrees,Linked,SmallWorld} can explain that such influences or synchronizations are not that impossible \cite{Sync}.
 But coincidences can also be deceiving.
-Humans just tend to observe coincidences even so there might be a perfectly mathematical explanation prototyped by the {\bf birthday paradox}.
-See \cite{Fluke}.
+Humans just tend to observe coincidences even so there might be a perfectly mathematical explanations.
+This is prototyped by the {\bf birthday paradox} \cite{Fluke}.
 But one must also understand that search needs to serve the majority.
 For a general public, a particular subject like mathematics is not that important.
 When searching for ``Hardy" for example, it is not Godfrey Hardy who is mentioned first as a person belonging to that keyword but Tom Hardy, an English actor.
 This obviously serves most of the searches better.
 As this might infuriate particular groups (here mathematicians), search engines have started to adapt the searches to the user, giving the search some {\bf context} which is an important ingredient in artificial intelligence.
 The problem is the search bubble phenomenon which runs hard against objectivity.
-Textbooks of the future might adapt its language, difficulty and even citation or the history on who reads it.
-Novels might adapt the language to the age of the user, the country where the user lives, and the ending might depends on personal preferences or even the medical history of the user.
-Many computer games are already customizable as such.
-A person flagged as sensitive or a young child might be served a happy ending rather than ending the novel in an ambivalent limbo or even a disaster. \cite{Filterbubble} explains the difficulty.
-The issues has become manifested even more since that book came out as it might even influence elections.
+Textbooks of the future might adapt their language, difficulty and even their citations or the historical credit on who reads it.
+Novels might adapt the language to the age of the user, the country where the user lives, and the ending might depend on personal preferences or even the medical history of the user (the medical history of course being accessible by the book seller via `big data" analysis of user behavior and tracking which is not SciFi this is already happening): even classical books are cleansed for political correctness, many computer games are already customizable to the taste of the user.
+A person flagged as sensitive or a young child might be served a happy ending in a novel rather than a conclusion of the novel in an ambivalent limbo or even a disaster. \cite{Filterbubble} explains the difficulty.
+The issues have amplified even more in more recent times.
+The phenomenon of filter bubble even influences elections and polarizes opinions as one does not even hear any more alternate arguments.